Q: What are We all About? A: The WHOLE Person

 Robert Kaplinsky, M.Ed.

 When humanity is denied or ignored, blockages to success are inevitable and detrimental.
 This may be the most ignored blind spot in our educational practices today.
-Humans ALL learn in the ways Humans learn... through engagement and exploration.
-Some of the recommended sources for more detail in this area include:
+Humans ALL learn in the ways Humans learn... through engagement and exploration, story and context.
+Some of the recommended reference sources for more detail in this area include:

 Daniel Pink, J.D.